 Purple Heart Day 2017

+What is Purple Heart day?
 On August 7th, 1782 the Badge of Military Merit was established by the authority of General George Washington.
 By the first World War it would become known as the Purple Heart.

 The story of the citation has taken many turns through history, having seen many changes in name, design, and award criteria.
 One thing remains unchanged, the recognition of being wounded or killed in action in defense of the United States of America as a member of the armed forces.